masking tape lamp group

 tape

-A small collection of fans made during the warm summer of 2021.
+A collection of fans made during the warm summer of 2021.
 The propellers are entirely made out of duct tape with motors scavenged from old printers.

 2021